 We offer all parents the opportunity to sign up for Parent Portal online.
 Please go to www.thomas.k12.ga.us and click on the "For Parents" tab.
-Follow the three steps under the "How do I register for Infinite Campus Parent Portal?" area.
-You should see the directions to register online for the Infinite Campus Parent Portal and the link to access the registration page.
+Follow the three steps under the "Registering for Parent Portal" area.
 On the registration page, you will need to provide your child's Social Security number and his/her birth date before receiving an activation GUID code.
 Your child's ID number is his/her lunch number.
 Once you receive your activation code, you will need to write it down so that you can key it in on a linked page.
 At this time, the system will not let you copy and paste the code.